arunkhanna00/freecodecamp-local-weather/README.md

-# freecodecamp-local-weather
+# Show the Local Weather
-Show the local weather
+Make an application to show the local weather using Open Weather Api